 Objectives Proposed Development (a) To ensure that the built form of Botany Bay develops in a coordinated and cohesive manner.
 Height responds to surrounding development and land uses.
 The subject site is not located in the vicinity of residential areas. (b) To ensure the taller buildings are appropriately located.
 Consistent with the Stage 1 masterplan consent for the Pagewood Green site, the proposal will facilitate the development of the tallest buildings within the southern portion of the site adjacent to Westfield Eastgardens, allowing for the gradual transition in height down to the north where the Bunnerong Road site interfaces with residential uses. (c) To ensure that building height is consistent with the desired future character of an area.
 Consistent with the desired future character of the area as presented in Part 9D of the BBDCP 2013, the proposal provides new residential uses complemented by public open space and mixed use development across the wider Pagewood Green site. (d) To minimise visual impact, disruption of views, loss of privacy and loss of solar access to existing development.
-The proposal allows for a high level of residential amenity and complies with the requirements of the Stage 1 masterplan consent and the ADG with respect to solar access and cross ventilation.
 Given the site's separation from existing residential uses, not adverse overshadowing will occur as a result of the proposal. (e) To ensure that buildings do not adversely affect the streetscape, skyline or landscape when viewed from adjoining roads and other public places such as parks, and community facilities.
 The proposed development will make a positive contribution to the streetscape.
 Buildings have been designed to a high standard and comprise good quality materials and finishes.